- 24 Feb 2026

 Editing a gift

-🔑 Requires the Gift Update - Change Gifts permission
+🔑 Editing a gift requires the Gift Update - Change Gifts permission

 Audit log record for a Gift Updated event.